-- The three members of the phase group are activated by phase voltages, phase currents and the zero sequence current calculated from the phase current and the zero sequence currents of the parallel line, as measured in a dedicated input. - The three routines for the phase-to-phase loops get line-to-line voltages calculated from the sampled phase voltages and they get differences of the phase currents.
+- The three routines of the phase group are activated by phase voltages, phase currents and the zero sequence current calculated from the phase current. - The three routines for the phase-to-phase loops get line-to-line voltages calculated from the sampled phase voltages and they get differences of the phase currents.
 They do not need zero sequence currents for the calculation.